BenjaminPeter/eems/pipeline/README.md

                             The name of the output files

     eems runtime options:
+      --grid GRID           If a custom grid (with earth curvature) should be used.
+If yes, the population grid is calculated from a precalcualted set of 3 grids with different densities.
+                            Set parameter to 100, 250 or 500 for highest to lowest number of grid.
+0 uses builtin grid.
       --nDemes [NDEMES [NDEMES ...]]
                             eems arg: number of demes in the model (default: 100 ) --diploid DIPLOID     eems arg: is diploid? (true/false) (default: true )